Alejandroq12/Alejandroq12/README.md

 Here are some ideas to get you started:
 -->
-🔭 I'm currently working on a Ruby on Rails project.
+🔭 I'm currently working on a .Net/React.js project.

 📫 How to reach me qjuliodev@gmail.com

-🌱 I am currently learning Node.js, as well as responsive web design and accessibility.
+🌱 I am currently learning Linux, as well as responsive web design and accessibility.

 👯 I'm looking to collaborate with people from all over the world, as it is crucial to effectively work with diverse teams.